 - using your mobile number to send you an SMS to confirm your number or upload your contact data

 - using encrypted user IDs in uploaded contact data to identify other COVIDSafe users that a positive COVIDSafe user had contact with in the last 21 days (contact users)

 - providing health officials with access to the registration information and contact data of contact users to enable contact tracing

-Contact users may be advised to take such measures as are required by their State or Territory (such as self-isolating).
+Contact users may be advised by health officials to take such public health measures as are required by their State or Territory (such as self-isolating).
 Failure to comply with these measures may be in breach of State or Territory law.